SonnyLarsson/Texts/A short guide to sentences in technical writing.md

 Over the years, I've picked up a few ideas and concepts I find helpful when writing technical texts.
 Some of what I'm about to describe comes from style guides and courses in technical writing, while other parts come from trial-and-error.
 Read this guide to find out more about how *I* write.

 So, keep in mind that this text is subjective.
-This a description of one way—my way— of writing certain texts, not the only way to write.
+This a description of one way—my way—of writing certain texts, not the only way to write.
 With that in mind, let's get going!

 <br>